NewsUKArchive/fructose/README.md

 ## The App

 The Fructose app allows for the loading of arbritory components at runtime.
-Once started you are able to load the abritory components in both manaul and automated fashions and do as you please.
+Once started you are able to load the abritory components in either manual or automated fashions.

 <img src="https://imgur.com/VJR5Tbz.gif">

-Manual loading of components shown above
+Swipe right to manually load a component (shown above)

 ## Getting Started